MohauKhakhu/Ekco/README.md

 ### 1. Database Setup

-1. Create a PostgreSQL database named `ekco_assessment`
+1. Create a PostgreSQL database named `ekco`
 2. Run the SQL scripts in the `sql/` folder in order:
    - `01_create_tables.sql`
    - `02_populate_data.sql`